Stirling: Transport

+Bus

-Local bus services to districts within the city are almost completely provided by buses operated by McGill's Scotland East.
+Local bus services to districts within the city are almost completely provided by buses operated by McGill's Midland Bluebird.
 The surrounding towns, like Bridge of Allan, Alloa, Falkirk and Glasgow via Cumbernauld have services from the bus station.
+Stagecoach South Scotland run a few services out of the city to surroundings towns/cities.

+The city has 2 park and rides operated by Hunter Executive coaches on behalf of Stirling Council linking the 2 park & rides with the city centre.

 Coaches to many Scottish towns and cities also run regularly.
+The main coach operators are Scottish Citylink and Ember.

+Train

-There are also railway links from Stirling railway station, including inter-city rail services to Aberdeen, Dundee, Edinburgh Waverley, Inverness, Glasgow Queen Street, and London King's Cross.
-Services to Alloa, Bridge of Allan, Falkirk and Dunblane also run.
+Stirling railway station connects Stirling to the railway network and sees services including inter-city rail services to Aberdeen, Dundee, Edinburgh Waverley, Inverness, Glasgow Queen Street, and London King's Cross.
+The station also provides regional services to Alloa, Bridge of Allan, Falkirk and Dunblane.
 Stirling Council provides some approximate journey times.
 Working lines include the Highland Main Line, the Edinburgh–Dunblane line and the Croy Line.
 The station formerly provided direct railway services to Callander and Oban, and to Loch Lomond, over very scenic lines, and a fast service to Dunfermline.

+Road

 Cities with motorway links to Stirling include Glasgow, via the M80 motorway past Cumbernauld, and Edinburgh, via the M9 motorway past Falkirk.
 To the north, the M9 provides access to Dunblane with easy links to Perth and further beyond the Central Belt.

+Air

 Stirling has no airport, but there are international airports at Glasgow and Edinburgh which can be reached within an hour.
 Light aircraft can be chartered at Cumbernauld Airport.

+Boat

 Stirling used to have steamboats which carried hundreds of passengers a day.
 There is currently no working port at Stirling but there are plans to develop the river and the harbour which might include links with towns on the Firth of Forth.
 Since the Forth is tidal at Stirling, development of pontoon style landing stages could potentially allow river taxis and tourist boats to operate during the summer.